-For dissertation proposal defense, the doctoral student does not need to submit a signed Nomination of Thesis or Dissertation Committee Form to have his/her Dissertation Examining Committee approved by the graduate school.
+For dissertation proposal defense, the doctoral student does not need approval by the Graduate School.
 However, the student must email the Doctoral Program Director to nominate his/her committee at least six weeks before the planned proposal defense date.
 This lead time allows the Doctoral Committee to review and approve the committee (including electing special members to the Graduate Faculty).
 Nominations submitted late may not be approved in time and the proposal defense has to be postponed.